Voting Systems for Accurate Democracy Election Systems. Legislature Committees Centered Councils.

 Electing a central chairperson does not let a narrow, centrist minority of voters and their reps dictate the laws.
 The Condorcet rule lets all voters influence which central candidate wins, and it will elect only about 1 out of 5 council members; so the PR reps may try to form a ring majority with no centrists.
 As reps discuss an issue, the chair offers her views.
 If her policy is narrowly centrist, some reps may negotiate a broader policy, balanced with acceptable ideas from their rivals and key ideas of their own.

 Ensembles do not give a chairperson the power and celebrity of European prime ministers or American presidents and mayors.
-A PM dominates a ruling party.
+A PM often dominates a ruling party or coalition.
 A mayor commands the executive branch.
-But an ensemble's chair often is not the center of a ruling party; she cannot command; she moderates a dynamic council.
+But an ensemble’s chair often is not the center of a ruling party; she cannot command; she moderates a dynamic council.

 A Condorcet chairperson interested in re-election must try to balance each policy.
 A narrow or off-center policy exposes her to electoral defeat by a stronger moderator.